lrwx00t/ppk/README.md

-# killport
+# ppk

+A naive process assassin 🥷

-Find the port, and kill it!
+Find the port, process and kill it!

 ## Usage